unoplatform/uno.extensions/doc/Reference/Reactive/state.md

  The `ForEach` enables executing a callback each time the value of the `IState<T>` is updated.

-This extension-method takes a single parameter which is a async callback that takes two parameters.
+This extension method takes a single parameter which is an async callback that takes two parameters.
 The first parameter is of type `T?`, where `T` is type of the `IState`, and represents the new value of the state.
 The second parameter is a `CancellationToken` which can be used to cancel a long running action.

 ```csharp
 public static IDisposable ForEach<T>(this IState<T> state, Func<T?, CancellationToken, Task> action);
  ```

 For example:

 ```csharp
    public partial record Model
    {